Andrew Connell [MVP MOSS]

 Primary Virtualization Server Goals

 When I started the process I had some primary goals in mind.
-First the server had to be quiet... as quiet as possible (and I did ~NOT~ want to go liquid cooling).
+First the server had to be quiet… as quiet as possible (and I did NOT want to go liquid cooling).
 I want this thing to be in my home office and not have a constant loud hum going on.
 One reason is just the annoyance factor.
 The other two are more work related: with a home office you do a lot of calls with clients.
-I didn't want to fight with a loud background noise.
-Second, I teach classes online so I just couldn't have that noise in the background.
-The next goal was for this thing to be a solid machine for at least two years... ideally longer.
-If I was going to invest in something like this, I didn't want to have to bump up the hardware anytime soon.
-Next, this server was not only going to run all the time, but it had to be powerful enough to host many VMs to be running simultaneously... many of which under stress at the same time.
+I didn’t want to fight with a loud background noise.
+Second, I teach classes online so I just couldn’t have that noise in the background.
+The next goal was for this thing to be a solid machine for at least two years… ideally longer.
+If I was going to invest in something like this, I didn’t want to have to bump up the hardware anytime soon.
+Next, this server was not only going to run all the time, but it had to be powerful enough to host many VMs to be running simultaneouslymany of which under stress at the same time.
 Finally, I wanted fault tolerance built in.
 No sense in dealing with dead disks (amazingly this has already paid off).

 First Failed Attempt

-I'll keep this part short as it isn't what you're reading this for.
-I first tried to make life easy: buy something "off the shelf"... or close to it.
+I’ll keep this part short as it isn’t what you’re reading this for.
+I first tried to make life easy: buy something “off the shelf”… or close to it.
 I went straight to Dell and got a PowerEdge 2300.
 Nice beefy box with two CPUs, loads of memory and disk space.
 But one thing was grossly underestimated: the noise factor.
-I know those things are made for server rooms and to run cool, but GEEZ... it seriously soudned like a jet engine in my office.
+I know those things are made for server rooms and to run cool, but GEEZ… it seriously sounded like a jet engine in my office.
 Within an hour of taking receipt of the server, I had unboxed it, fired it up, called Dell for options on slower spinning fans, secured an RMA with Dell, boxed it back up, and had scheduled UPS to come back and pick it up.

 It became quickly clear to meet my first requirement of it being a quiet machine, I had to build a custom rig.
 Many had done it...
 I'm just going to have to do my own as well.
 Total price when all was said and done (minus shipping and the issues I had finding the right PSU)... just about $5,500.